fbpx

 1. What is the psychedelic renaissance?

-The psychedelic renaissance refers to the resurgence of interest in the therapeutic potential of psychedelic substances, such as psilocybin and MDMA, for treating a range of mental health conditions.
+The psychedelic renaissance is a revival in interest in the therapeutic use of psychedelic substances, such as psilocybin and MDMA, in the treatment of a variety of mental health conditions.

 The psychedelic renaissance came about through a combination of factors, including the growing body of scientific research indicating the potential benefits of psychedelics, the advocacy work of organizations such as MAPS and the Beckley Foundation, and the widespread recognition of the limitations of existing mental health treatments.